Biometric Identity and Privacy

 3. Notification/Transparency: You must inform people when and why their biometric information is being collected, along with other relevant details such as the purpose and available alternatives.

 When someone starts a 2Shakes biometric identity verification they see a description of the process and are told why it's needed.
 They must give consent to continue.
-2Shakes allows you to offer alternative methods (manual or electronic) for verifying identity, to see more on these options see 2shakes ID options page.
+2Shakes allows you to offer alternative methods (manual or electronic) for verifying identity, to see more on these options see the 2shakes ID options page.

 4. Manner of Collection: The collection of biometric information must be fair and not unreasonably intrusive.

-6. Storage and Security: Biometric information must be stored securely to reduce privacy risks.
+5. Storage and Security: Biometric information must be stored securely to reduce privacy risks.

 All information in 2Shakes is securely stored and held in line with privacy law.
-You can see the 2Shakes Privacy PolicyU
+For more details, see our Data Protection and Privacy Policy pages.

 6. Access: Individuals can request access to their biometric information and confirmation of its type.